bgahagan/git-remote-s3/README.md

 This likely most useful for small teams who don't want to host their own private repository, but still want to manage their own encryption.
-For example, my use case is preiodically backing up a repo from a desktop and pull to a laptop to develop remotely.
+For example, my use case is periodically backing up a repo from a desktop and pull to a laptop to develop remotely.